 There are a range of value-based payment (VBP) methods that incentivize quality and outcomes, and therefore emphasize preventive services.
-State Medicaid agencies are increasingly moving towards VBPs.
-Shared savings models, pay for performance, bundled payments, capitated payment models, and global budgeting are different approaches that payers and providers, including Medicaid, can use to improve outcomes.
+State Medicaid agencies are increasingly moving towards VBP models.
+The following VBP models can be used by payers and providers, including Medicaid, to improve outcomes:

 Data and Quality Improvement Strategies

-Medicaid can work to identify where there are gaps in HRSNs and demographic data and work to fill them by collecting more comprehensive data on HRSNs within their populations.
-Developing a strategy within Medicaid for using data to support efforts around HRSNs can also help address quality improvement.
+Medicaid can work to identify where there are gaps in HRSN and demographic data and work to fill them by collecting more comprehensive data on HRSN within their populations.
+Developing a strategy within Medicaid for using data to support efforts around HRSN can also help address quality improvement.

-State Examples of Addressing HRSNs Through Medicaid Policy
+State Examples of Addressing HRSN Through Medicaid Policy

 Arizona Health Care Cost Containment System (AHCCCS), Arizona’s Medicaid managed care program, requires that MCOs cover certain non-clinical support services, including therapeutic foster care, housing support, transportation, childcare connections, and more.